villi02/TMA4320-Introduksjon-til-vitenskapelige-beregninger-prosjekter/README.md

 - Ingestion and processing of meteorological data.
 - Simulation of debris trajectories.
 - Visualization of predicted debris paths.
+- Numerical approximation using Heun's method

 **Dependencies:**
-- [List dependencies, e.g., Pandas, NumPy, Matplotlib]
+- NumPy, Matplotlib, scipy, xarray, cartopy

 **How to Run:**
 1. Navigate to the `technical-physics-sea-debris` directory.